edneedham/details/README.md

 - Move the client codebase to TypeScript.
 - Add tests.
 - Authorization and authentication.
-- Store the summaries with their respective images acting as a gallery for each user.
+- Store the summaries with their respective images as a gallery for each user.
 ---